Seymour Centre: History

 Sydney businessman, Everest York Seymour, died in 1966 and left a significant bequest for ‘...the construction of a building to serve as a centre for the cultivation, education and performance of musical and dramatic arts...'.
 The University of Sydney became the trustee of this bequest, and Allen Jack+Cottier were commissioned to design a performing arts centre to be known as The Seymour Centre.

 Performance venues and facilities

 The York Theatre

 The York is the largest theatre in the centre, with seating for 780 patrons.
 It has a Thrust stage configuration, with seats in a semi-circular, amphitheatre-style arrangement and is used for drama and musical performances, and spoken-word events.

 The Everest Theatre

 The Everest theatre is an end-stage theatre, seating up to 605, depending on configuration.
 It was designed for musical performances and includes a variety of acoustic features to manipulate and control sound quality, but is also used for theatrical and dance performances.

 The Reginald Theatre

 The Reginald Theatre, previously known as the Downstairs Theatre, is a smaller, informal Studio theatre, seating up to 200, with a wide variety of uses.

 The Sound Lounge

-An intimate cabaret style venue for up to 120, which serves light meals and refreshments.
+A smaller, cabaret-style venue for up to 120 people.
+It serves light meals and refreshments.